esimtips

 What “Unlimited” Actually Means Here

-If predictability matters to you, choose a fixed plan with enough data for your trip.
-“Unlimited” with undisclosed daily limits can mean 256 Kbps for the last 16 hours of every day — slower than dial-up.
+If predictability matters, choose a fixed plan sized to your trip; for genuine unlimited, Saily is the most laptop-friendly and the most transparent.
+Holafly’s undisclosed daily limits can mean 256 Kbps for the last hours of every day — slower than dial-up.

 When Unlimited Pays Off